TritonDataCenter/manta/docs/operator-guide/maintenance.md

 ## Request Throttling

-Manta provides a coarse request throttle intended to be used when the system is under extreme load and is sufferring availability problems that cannot be isolated to a single Manta component.
+Manta provides a coarse request throttle intended to be used when the system is under extreme load and is suffering availability problems that cannot be isolated to a single Manta component.
 When the throttle is enabled and muskie has reached its configured capacity, the throttle will cause muskie to drop new requests and notify clients their requests have been throttled by sending a